 Who knew ladders could be repurposed for SO MANY THINGS! #Organizing#closet#hacks#storage June 19 | Megan Finley meganfinley Photo courtesy of Scraphacker.
 I've seen ladders being used as shoe racks before, but I haven't seen them hung horizontally on walls to be used as an easy closet hack.
 Brilliant.
 You know what else is brilliant?
 Scraphacker's post about 12 different ways to repurpose your wooden ladder.
 They have everything from funky ladder bookshelves to hanging ladder lighting!
 Go look and learn.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Megan Finley Megan Finley is the Associate Publisher and Editorial Overlord.
-When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS Spike your summer watermelon for a booze-y summer treat NEXT Jasna's apartment in Cologne, Germany, filled with femininity, soft colours, and crafts Toggle comments [ 3 ] Love it!
+When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS Spike your summer watermelon for a booze-y summer treat NEXT The first time my daughter told me she hated me, I bought her a cake Show/Hide comments [ 3 ] Love it!
 Totally doing ladder as Towel Rack.
 Perfect for my tiny bathrooms!!
 Reply Love this!
 I have the wooden ladder my uncle and dad built to go with my homemade platform bed when I was 8.
 Once the bed was gone I laid it sideways and used it as a vanity/put a mirror on it, it's been hung up as a closet hack (see above), and it's currently in my living room housing my collection of mini-books, family wedding pictures (parents and grandparents included), and my collection of family bibles.
 It gets complimented all the time, but I've never seen one in other houses before!
 They're perfect decor–easy to move, paint, and so versatile!
 1 agrees Reply So many of those ideas are awesome!
 I especially love all the shelving ideas, and I'm now eyeing my no longer functional but still cooly distressed step ladder to decide if it might make a good pot rack.
-0 agree Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Reply Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.